Why Do Cyclists Shave Their Legs?

 Vanity

-Although not the most practical or important of the reasons, vanity is still one of the reasons why bikers tend to shave their legs.
+Although not the most practical or important of the reasons, vanity is still one of the reasons why cyclists tend to shave their legs.
 Body hair can make your body look hazy, and that will ruin the tight calves you’ve been waiting to show off!
 So, if you want the whole world to see the fruit of your hard work, you should definitely shave your legs!

 Tradition